Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Computation Layer

-\textbf{With the adoption of MEC, the response time of HDT can be significantly reduced.} This was verified by the authors in \cite{124}, where two case studies were carried out.
+By adopting MEC, the response time of HDT can be significantly reduced, particularly the latency of feedback from the VT can be decreased compared to using cloud computing alone \cite{490}.
+This was verified by the authors in \cite{124}, where two case studies were carried out.
 In this work, a novel edge-based architecture for PH monitoring, named BodyEdge, was proposed, consisting of two complementary components, i.e., a software client installed on mobile devices and a hardware edge gateway located at the edge of the network.
 The software client acts as a multi-radio communication relay node and enables the body sensor network (BSN) to reach the edge gateway.
 The hardware edge gateway can be deployed on resource-constrained hardware platforms supporting multi-radio and multi-technology communication.
 The performance of the proposed architecture was evaluated based on its ability to detect cardiac for users in two different scenarios, i.e., workers operating in a factory and athletes training in a fitness center.
 As expected, the obtained results demonstrated that the response time of the centralized computing architecture is more than doubled compared to that of BodyEdge.